santhoshtr/website/content/blog/2026-02-14-variable-interpolatable-curve.md

 ## Parallel outline of a curve

 [Parallel outline of a curve][12], often known as 'stroking' generates an outline around a given curve.
-The original curve in the context is also called a skeleon curve.
+The original curve in the context is also called a skeleton curve.
 It can also be defined as a curve whose points are at a constant normal distance from a given curve.

 ![Two definitions of a parallel curve: 1) envelope of a family of congruent circles, 2) by a fixed normal distance.
 Source https://en.wikipedia.org/wiki/Parallel_curve#/media/File:Offset-definition-poss.svg](https://upload.wikimedia.org/wikipedia/commons/a/a7/Offset-definition-poss.svg)